Do We Need Religion? On The Secularisation of Society

 Do People Need Religion?

 Some scholars have predicted that secularism cannot survive.
 Professor of English Literature Terry Eagleton argues that secularism is ‘largely doomed’ because it cannot replace religion.
-In his Culture and the Death of God, Eagleton argues that religion cannot be replaced by aesthetic values (or other community-centred phenomena, including sport!).
-Eagleton sees privatisation as a negative aspect of secular capitalism because it considers morality and religion to be private and irrelevant in the public sphere.
+In his Culture and the Death of God, Eagleton argues that religion cannot be replaced by other values.

 My own fieldwork has taken me to the Himalayas to research Tibetan Buddhism and to the Sundarbans mangrove forest of Bangladesh to learn about Muslim, Hindu and Munda communities.
 Here and at home, people have told me of the importance of religion to their communities – albeit for very different reasons.
 My sense is that religion will remain pertinent in public life for many years to come.